Assigning or Changing Keyboard Shortcuts

 - In the Menu Title text field, enter the exact name of the command you want to add.
 This should exactly match the name of the menu item in the software (capitalization matters).
 For instance, if you wanted to add a keyboard shortcut to Scrivener's

-Edit ▸ Insert ▸ Image from File...menu item , you would type "Image from File..." in this text field (including the ellipses as three dots).
+Edit ▸ Insert ▸ Image from File...menu item , you would type "Image from File..." in this text field (including the ellipses).
 If you wanted to change the keyboard shortcut for the

 Edit ▸ Paste and Match Stylemenu command, you would type "Paste and Match Style".